JSandusky/unrimp/README.md

 	- Graphics
 		- Direct3D 11 graphics debugging can be done directly inside Visual Studio 2017
 		- [RenderDoc](https://renderdoc.org/) for other renderer APIs like Vulkan is working like a charme
-		- For CPU profiling the tool [Very Sleepy](http://www.codersnotes.com/sleepy/) is easy to use while provinding useful results
+		- For CPU profiling the tool [Very Sleepy](http://www.codersnotes.com/sleepy/) is easy to use while providing useful results
 - When there's need to figure out why the binaries are so large
 	- ["Sizer - executable size breakdown (2007)"](http://aras-p.info/projSizer.html): "Command line tool that reports size of things (functions, data, classes, templates, object files) in a Visual Studio compiled exe/dll.
 Extracts info from debug information (.pdb) file."
 		- As of October 14, 2017: Doesn't work with Visual Studio 2017 (v141), compile for Visual Studio 2015 (v140) if you want to analys the binaries using Sizer